-MODULE 40: A fixed disk with a capacity of 120MB.
+MODULE 40: A fixed disk store with a capacity of 120MB.
 It has two recording heads per surface.
 There are four disks per unit, with five available data recording surfaces.
-Average access time, including rotational delay, is 39 milliseconds, and the peak data transfer rate is 1.2M bps.
+Average access time, including rotational delay, is 39 milliseconds, and the peak data transfer rate is 1.2MB/second.

 MODULE 120: Provides 500MB of fixed disk storage.
 Containing 12 disks, the Module 120 records on 20 surfaces.
-Average access time, including rotational delay, is 34 milliseconds and the peak data transfer rate is 1.2M bps.
+Average access time, including rotational delay, is 34 milliseconds and the peak data transfer rate is 1.2MB/second.